- Teams must contain at least two members and no more than five members.

 - Team members from past years may apply if they are working on a new venture.

 - Teams must disclose in their application all sources of funding that the team has received.

 - Teams agree to suspend all fundraising activities until after Demo Day in September.

 - There are no restrictions on whether a team has funding going into MIT delta v, however, be advised that we are looking for teams that can significantly gain from the program; we’re not just taking the teams that are the closest to being full-fledged companies.

-Click to download a pdf copy of the MIT delta v 2021 application form.
+The application will not be exactly the same as last year’s, but if you would like a general overview of what we ask, please click to download a pdf copy of the MIT delta v 2021 application form.

 - Applicants shall fill out an on-line application form in which they will outline details about:

 - their idea